patrickhilker/tedee_hass_integration/README.md

 ## Roadmap

-- Validate personal access key during setup
+- ~~Validate personal access key during setup~~ implement reauthentication functionality in config_flow
-- Make personal access key configurable after setup
-- Split out the battery level as a sensor

 This project is open for your pull requests - just implement any feature you might need! 🚀